JChan23/Tennis-Most-Aces/README.md

 | 5 | < 0.6 | **1.14** | 0.11 |
 | 5 | ≥ 0.6 | **0.24** | 0.51 |

-Three well-spread rungs beat five bunched ones by five to one — and note the reversal, where a narrow span makes the *imposed* margin better, because there isn't enough information to estimate `c` and letting it float only adds noise.
+Three well-spread rungs beat five bunched ones by five to one.
+Note the reversal, where a narrow span makes the *imposed* margin better, because there isn't enough information to estimate `c` and letting it float only adds noise.